dewitt4/Cloud-Custodain/README.md

 '-o' option.

 ```
-  $ janitor identify -c policy.yml -o instances.json --format=json
+  $ cloud-maid identify -c policy.yml -o instances.json
 ```

 You can also use run directly in dryrun mode, in which case it will verify api access to perform the requested actions.
+Note S3 does not support dry run operations.

 ```
-  $ janitor run -c policy.yml --dryrun
+  $ cloud-maid run -c policy.yml --dryrun
 ```

-For email notification to owner, we'll need the following.

-- [ ] Access to CloudTrail bucket for account
-- [ ] Email Relay (PonyEx)
-- [ ] Mapping of EID to email address.

-For ASV and CMDBEnvironment verification we'll need access to an API over hp service manager.

 # Credentials

-All credentials are sourced from environment variables or IAM Role
+All credentials are sourced from environment variables, IAM Role, or aws config.
+You can specify a profile name to use via cli parameter.

 # Querying